kirilvatev-photo/awesome-photoshop/readme.md

 > A curated list of Photoshop tips, techniques, and tutorials for photographers and beyond.

+Some parts of this collection will be over-simplified.
+I will try to explain as much as you need to follow a particular technique, but will often leave out a deep and thorough understanding.
+When doing so, I will mark the section with the skeptical Colbert emoji `🤨`, leaving it as an exercise for the reader to research more on a topic they find interesting.
+If you feel like I have overly oversimplified, feel free to [open a new discussion](https://github.com/kirilvatev-photo/awesome-photoshop/issues/new) so we can get to the bottom of it.

 ## Contents

 ### Understanding digital color